jgregory6/resources/project.md

 ### Submission:

-Please create it using a web page, save it to project repository.
-Use necessary CSS to format this page.
-Commit/push to GitHub.
+- Create a webpage, _proposal.html_, save it to project repository (not **_WebTech_** repository).
+- Use necessary CSS to style this page.
+- **_Commit/push_** to GitHub.

+---

 ## Project Version 1

 Due **Wednesday 6/10/2020, by 11:59 PM**

 This must be your complete website, including all of the content that you expect to have in your final submission.
 Note, only the content must be in place.
-CSS, JavaScript and JQuery elements are not required for this version.
+CSS, JavaScript and jQuery elements are not required for this version.
 All navigation (links) must be in place.
 So, please DO NOT TREAT IT LIKE A FIRST DRAFT.

-This first version is worth **35 points**.
+This first version is worth **30 points**.

 ### Grading Rubric: